MicrosoftDocs/azure-docs/articles/container-registry/container-registry-tasks-cross-registry-authentication.md

 > [!div class="checklist"]
 > * Enable a user-assigned or system-assigned managed identity on an ACR task
 > * Grant the identity access to another Azure container registry
-> * Use the managed identity to access the target container registry from a sample task
+> * Use the managed identity in a task step to pull an image from the target container registry

 To create the Azure resources, this article requires that you run the Azure CLI version 2.0.68 or later.
 Run `az --version` to find the version.
 If you need to install or upgrade, see [Install Azure CLI][azure-cli].

 ## Scenario overview

-The example tasks require pulling a base image from another registry to build and push an application image.
-To pull the base imagem tou configure the task with either a user-assigned or system-assigned managed identity, depending on your organization's needs.
+The example task requires pulling a base image from another registry to build and push an application image.
+To pull the base image, you configure the task with a managed identity and assign appropriate permissions to it.
+This article shows the same task example using either a user-assigned or system-assigned managed identity.
+Your choice of identity depends on your organization's needs.

 In a real-world scenario, an organization might maintain a set of base images used by all development teams to build their applications.
 These base images are stored in a corporate registry, with each development team having only pull rights.

 ## Prerequisites